quarkusio/quarkus-super-heroes/ui-super-heroes/README.md

 - [Running Locally via Docker Compose](#running-locally-via-docker-compose)

 ## Introduction
 This is the main user interface for the application.
-The application is an Angular application but is packaged as a Quarkus application for convenience.
+The application is an Angular application served via Node.js.

 ![ui-super-heroes](images/ui-super-heroes.png)